orhannurkan/Flask_server_in_Jupyter/README.md

 - Download this two files (client.ipynb and server.ipynb)

-- install Flask : pip install Flask
+- In the terminal run this code : pip install Flask

 - First open server.ipynb file and run all